Ronnie Gundo: Personal and early life

 Ronnie Gundo hails from Nyakach, Kisumu County.
 He went to Gentiana Primary School in Riruta Satellite before he proceeded to Onjiko High School.

 He grew up in the low income residential Kawangware area of Nairobi.
 He was introduced to basketball by a friend while at high school in Kenya in 2007.
 Shortly after, his mother Rael Gombe suffered a near-fatal stroke and became paralysed.
 That, coupled with the fact that Ronnie's father John Gombe was struggling to pay for his mother's medication and to take care of the family while also keeping Ronnie in school, made Ronnie pursue basketball passionately.

 His efforts led to a sports a scholarship to join the prestigious Maseno School.
-With the school team, he reached the basketball semi-finals of the 2009 secondary schools national championships.
+With the school team, coached by Paul Otula, he reached the basketball semi-finals of the 2009 secondary schools national championships.
 There, Gundo's team lost to Ongata Rongai's Laiser Hill.
 In 2010, Maseno beat Laiser Hill in the national finals staged at Upper Hill High School to emerge as national champions.
 He was named the Most Valuable Player (MVP) in the national secondary school games in 2010.
 That same year, Ronnie Gundo was among basketball players selected to attend the youth sports camp in the US dubbed "Basketball without Borders."
 It was organised by the NBA.

 He lost his father in 2010.

 Gundo states that he counts other national team players Tylor Ongwae and Griffin Ligare as his friends.

 Ronnie Gundo's nickname 'Gogi' (freight train) was first started by the Kenyan Moran's former head coach Cliff Owuor.